anthonyg56/HyperSets/README.md

 ## Lessons Learned

-Out of all the projects I have made, this is the one i'm most proud of.
+Out of all themy projects, i'm most proud of this one and helped me grow as a developer the most.
 There's alot to take away from the journey of building HyperSets to the point I would need to write 2 blog posts to cover everything.
 For the time being, ill try to highlight some key points I learned and believe is could help others to know.

 #### Entrepreneurial lessons: